kyleko1234/myEasyLedger/rest_api/Documentation/AccountSubtype/Contents/Create an AccountSubtype.md

 ### Create an account subtype
 Endpoint: `POST /accountSubtype`

+Authorization: User can only create an account subtype for an organization that they belong to.

 Creates an account subtype with the values of the parameters passed.

 ___